-In the USA each state has a State Medical Board, which act as agencies to license doctors practicing in the state; however, their overriding purpose is to protect the public from unqualified, unprofessional or incompetent physicians.
+In the U.S., each state has a state medical board which acts as an agency to license doctors practicing in the state.
+Their overarching purpose is to protect the public from unqualified, unprofessional or incompetent physicians.

-The role of the State Medical Board, in general, encompasses the following functions:
+The role of the medical board, in general, includes the following functions:

 - Establish standards for medical practice

 - Investigate any complaints against doctors

 - Discipline delinquent doctors who violate the medical practice act